terrastruct/d2/README.md

 - Does D2 need a browser to run?
   - No, D2 can run entirely server-side.
 - I have a question or need help.
-  - The best way to get help is to open an Issue, so that it's searchable by others in the future.
-If you prefer synchronous or just want to chat, you can pop into the help channel of the [D2 Discord](https://discord.gg/NF6X8K4eDq) as well.
+  - The best way to get help is to ask on [D2 Discord](https://discord.gg/NF6X8K4eDq)
-- I have a feature request or proposal.
+- I have a feature request, proposal, or bug report.
-  - D2 uses Github Issues for everything.
-Just add a "discussion" label to your Issue.
+  - Please open up a Github Issue.
 - I have a private inquiry.
   - Please reach out at [hi@d2lang.com](hi@d2lang.com).